Users can work on Prolaborate as per their access permissions or the permissions set for the groups they are in.

 All the users who have been invited for Collaboration using the Invite Collaborators option and have not registered will appear here.

 User groups help you treat a set of members as a single entity.
-This will be useful in cases like assigning access permissions to packages or dashboards.
+This will be extremely helpful in cases like assigning access permissions to packages or dashboards.
 You can assign access at once rather than assigning access one by one to individual users.

 Add Prolaborate User Groups